erajasekar/erajasekar.github.io/_posts/2016-05-27-better-exception-handling-java8-streams-using-javaslang.md

 ## Problem

-To illustrate with an example, let's we want to print day of week for given stream date strings in format `MM/dd/YYYY`.
+To illustrate with an example, let's say we want to print day of week for given stream date strings in format `MM/dd/YYYY`.

 ### Initial solution.